Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: Method

 \subsubsection{Output Augmentation}

-Instead of feeding the configurations directly to the discriminator, we augment the configurations by some transformations, e.g. end-effector poses.
+Instead of feeding the configurations directly to the discriminator, we augment the configurations by some transformations, e.g., end-effector poses.
 This helps the discriminator to discern between good and bad samples according to the relevant features.
-Other transformations such as center of mass location can also be added.
+Other transformations such as CoM location can also be added.